google-pay/google-pay-button/README.md

 ## Documentation

-Visit the [Google Pay developer site](https://developers.google.com/pay/api/web/overview) for more information.
+Visit the [Google Pay developer site](https://developers.google.com/pay/api/web/overview) for more information about integrating Google Pay into your website.

 ### Properties